 What is the closest airport to Mount Fuji?

 The closest airport to Mount Fuji is called Mt.
 Fuji Shizuoka Airport.
 Most international tourists haven’t even heard about this airport, but according to our research, if you’re flying into or out of Mt.
 Fuji Shizuoka Airport then there is a good chance you will get some great views of Mount Fuji.
 At the time of writing, domestic flights to/from Sapporo, Fukuoka, Kagoshima, and Okinawa were available at Mt.
 Fuji Shizuoka Airport.

 Some international flights also fly to/from Shizuoka Airport, but they are quite limited.
 At the time of writing, you could book a flight to Shizuoka from Seoul, Taipei, Shanghai, Wuhan, Ningbo, Nanjing and Hangzhou.

 How can you find the cheapest flights to Mount Fuji or Tokyo?

 I suggest using a price comparison site that will quickly give you a benchmark of the flight prices to get to Haneda, Narita or Shizuoka depending on your city of origin.
-In our particular case we used BookingBuddy for our flights to Japan.
+In our particular case we used BookingBuddy and Momondo for our flights to Japan.
 Be sure to check out both Haneda and Narita as prices can vary between airports.
-I have created a link below to a price comparison page to save you some time and money getting to Fuji:
+I have created links below to these price comparison pages to save you some time and money getting to Fuji: